 Read more about the Ksiaz Castle.

-Some more points of Interest - Best places to Visit
+A few more points of Interest

 - Visit the paper museum, the only one in Poland

 - Take a trip and discover the beautiful city of Kłodzko.
-For its historical monuments it is sometimes referred to as "Little Prague"
+For its historical monuments, it is sometimes referred to as "Little Prague"

 - Time to visit the Złoty Stok.
 The name Złoty Stok means "golden slope" in Polish and is a reference to the fact that a gold deposit was mined here in the Middle Ages.
 Now a museum.

-All those places are somehow connected with the Nazi Gold Train.
+All the above places are somehow connected with the Nazi Gold Train.
 The train was not found yet.
 Is this truth or just a myth?
 The train is believed to be near the Polish city of Wałbrzych, which until 1945 was the German city of Waldenburg.

 According to local legend, the train left Breslau (now Wrocław) laden with gold and other treasures.
 It was driven into a system of tunnels under the Owl Mountains that were part of an unfinished Nazi secret Project Riese ("giant") near Wałbrzych.

 In 2016, a group of enthusiasts began construction of a full-size replica of a Nazi armored train in an old paper mill located about 15 km from the site of the Koper and Richter embankment dig.

 It is designed to become a tourist attraction.
+Interesting?

 Articles Most People Read

-- How to visit Wolf's Lair from Warsaw
+- How to visit the Wolf's Lair from Warsaw